 ‘As part of the national test and trace programme, if other cases are detected within the child or young person’s cohort or in the wider education or childcare settings, Public Health England’s local Health Protection Teams will conduct a rapid investigation and will advise the schools and other settings on the most appropriate action to take’

-So in this situation is it not a matter of giving consent to share the data, there is a Public Duty to do so As a Trust we will co-operate with such requests and we are under an obligation to share data.
+In this situation is it not a matter of giving consent to share the data, there is a Public Duty to do so.
+As a Trust we will co-operate with such requests, and we are under an obligation to share data.

 At no point we will share data without a sound legal basis, but please be aware that we will share data where necessary.